Savage Republic \ Biography

 However, Licher was tiring of life as a citizen in Savage Republic.
 'It was the middle of the last tour that I realized it was time to do something else.
 It was obvious that I didn't want to do the same things as the other guys wanted to do.
 Because they'd been big fans of the first album, Tragic Figures, rather than being in the band, they wanted to do more of that primal stuff, the tribal stomp.
 I felt it was time to stop at that point.'
 The group performed live for the last time at an outdoor performance in Claremont, California on 25 February 1989, this show being filmed but yet to be released.
 'The others wanted to keep using the name,' says Licher.
 'I thought about it and wrote them a letter which wasn't accepted too well.
 I just asked them not to do this, and to come up with something that's their own.
 They thought it was condescending - and maybe it was - I don't know.
 Back then, it was a bit too close for me to feel good about.'

 Coincidental with the band's breakup, many of their distributors also folded as major record companies divided and conquered the indie scene.
-There followed a long interregnum, during which the SR catalogue fell out of print, although the group experienced a brush with the mainstream when Real Men, a sarcastic tirade from Tragic Figures, featured on the soundtrack to the Jonathan Demme film The Silence of the Lambs, released in 1991.
+There followed a long interregnum, during which the SR catalogue fell out of print, although the group experienced a brush with the mainstream when Real Men, a sarcastic tirade from Tragic Figures, featured on the soundtrack to Jonathan Demme's film version of The Silence of the Lambs, released in 1991.
 The track appears in a scene in Buffalo Bill's cellar dungeon, along with music by The Fall and Colin Newman of Wire.
 Meanwhile Licher formed guitar soundscapers Scenic, as well as earning two Grammy nominations for his letterpress album artwork.
 Phil Drucker continued recording with 17 Pygmies, Brad Laner formed Medicine, while Port, Fuhrmann and Grunke also released a 7" single as Wonder.

 Port moved away from Los Angeles in 1994 and began working with sound/noise artist Scot Jenerik in San Francisco in 1997.
 That same year, thepir founded Mobilization Recordings as well as their experimental noise-rock project F-SPACE.
 Thom Fuhrmann also moved to Colorado around the same time, after playing with Greg Grunke in Autumnfair.
 Fortunately, at the beginning of 2002 the entire SR catalogue was reissued by Mobilization, released under licence from Independent Project and handsomely packaged by Licher.
 Each expanded CD album used elements from the original releases, but updated, with the special wrap-around Discfolio format created by Licher also lending itself to a new layout and design.
 To promote these editions a short live reunion was also mooted after a gap of twelve years.
 Says Thom Fuhrmann: 'Ethan and I were the catalysts for the reunion because we both strongly believed that the band broke up right when we were about to go somewhere.
 I guess there's a strong feeling of unfinished business.'